 In his litigation practice, Joe has been successful before juries and Judges.
 He has seized the goods of infringers, obtained preliminary injunctions and succeeded in full trial of damages and permanent injunction.
 Joe also is adept at utilizing litigation to achieve clients’ business goals prior to the incursion of costs associated with full litigation.
 Joe believes in strong and simple presentations of facts and law and the utilization of technology to simplify issues.
 He also assists clients in “right-sizing” their litigation to achieve their business goals.

 Joe is an adjunct professor in intellectual property litigation at the Northwestern Law School and previously served as an adjunct professor in intellectual property litigation at the Georgetown Law Center.
 He is a former Chair of the Board of Directors of the Wisconsin Bar Association Intellectual Property Law Section and is a founding member of the Intellectual Property Academy.
-He has been recognized as a leader in intellectual property litigation in The Best Lawyers in America for eight consecutive years, most recently in the 2020 edition.
+He has been recognized as a leader in intellectual property litigation in The Best Lawyers in America for ten consecutive years, most recently in the 2023 edition.

 Joe has authored numerous articles and spoken broadly on intellectual property issues, including: